goeh/grails-sequence-generator/README.md

 format | The sequence number format number | Next number that will be returned for this sequence

+## REST Service

+*SequenceGeneratorController* provides two methods that accepts JSON requests to interact with sequences.
+Make sure you protect this controller with appropriate access control.

+**list(String name, String group)**

+Returns a list of sequences in JSON format.
+See **SequenceGeneratorService#getStatistics()**

+**update(String name, String group, Long current, Long next)**

+Update the next number for a sequence.
+See *SequenceGeneratorService#setNextNumber()*

 ## Road Map